Road trip guide: Conquering Playa de Cofete on Canary Islands

-Extreme dirt track with a length of 10.5km, leading to Cofete Beach, in the western part of the Jandia peninsula, in Fuerteventura, Canary Islands, Spain.
+Carretera de la playa de Cofete is a challenging road leading to Cofete Beach, at the western part of the Jandia peninsula, in Fuerteventura, Canary Islands, Spain.
 The history of the road is the subject of several conspiracy theories, often involving Nazis.

 Pic: Christian von dem Knesebeck